 It is important to have a clear objective for your water-testing program before you begin.
 A clear objective or defined purpose will help you design a water testing program to meet your chapter’s unique interests and needs.
 All the rest of the details can then follow.

 Does your chapter suspect a pollution problem at a particular beach?
 Are there beaches in your area that are not being tested by the authorities?
+Are there seasonal gaps?
 Are you looking for a program to activate your membership or to reach out to youth?
 Perhaps you have a data need for an ongoing campaign.